Zuppa Toscana

 There is something about soup in the fall that really warms my belly.
 The air has turned cold & crisp & so I am in a soup making mood.
 I love Olive Garden!
 Unfortunately we rarely eat there, but when we do I never get the salad, I always stick with the Zuppa Toscana.

 My husband has his salad all to himself & I enjoy my bowl of delicious soup.
-I am so glad I made this at-home version because it shares a lot of characteristics of the real deal: creamy broth, tender potatoes, spicy sausage, & hearty kale.
+I am so glad I made this at-home version because it shares a lot of characteristics of the real deal: creamy broth, tender potatoes, Italian sausage, & hearty kale.
 My husband has never tried this soup from Olive Garden, but he said, “If it tastes like what you just made, then it must be good!”
 This makes a lot for our little family of four so great leftovers for the lunch the next day!

 Zuppa Toscana